foldda/rda/README.md

 ## About This Project

-This project provides an object-serialization API for cross-application data communication, using RDA as the media.
+This project provides an object-serialization API for cross-application data communication, using RDA as the data format.
 In the design of the API, the RDA encoding and parsing implementation is wrapped in a single class, called _Rda_, which is intuitively modeled as a "container" that provides the following methods -

 * **Setter-Getter** methods are for storing and retrieving the container's content using index-based addresses.
 * **ToString** method is for serializing the container and its content, i.e. apply RDA-encoding and make it into a string.
 * **Parse** method is for de-serializing an RDA-encoded string back to an RDA container object with content.

-The idea of such design is, for achieving object-serialization for any type of object, we'd store a data object's properties' values into an Rda container and serialize the container instead, rather than serializing the data object directly.
+The idea of such design is, for achieving object-serialization for any type of object, we'd store a data object's properties' values into an Rda container and serialize the container, rather than serializing the data object directly.

 ## Getting Started

-The super-lightweight API has no 3rd party dependency and requires no installation for any ob.
+The super-lightweight API has no 3rd party dependency and requires no installation.
 All you need is to include the provided source code (available in [C#](https://github.com/foldda/rda/tree/main/src/CSharp), [Java](https://github.com/foldda/rda/blob/main/src/Java/), and [Python](https://github.com/foldda/rda/blob/main/src/Python)) in your project, and use the implemented properties and methods.

-Below is very brief introduction of using the Rda class and its methods[^4] for serializing and de-serializing data values.
+Below is very brief demonstration of using the Rda class and its methods[^4] for serializing and de-serializing data values.

 [^4]: Methods of using the Java API and the Python API are very similar.